-Make Old Stairs New By Painting
+Make Old Stairs New With Paint

 Depending on your existing stairs, you will have certain options in how to proceed.

-- If your stairs consist of manufactured chip board or other lower grade woods, the best option will be to paint both treads and risers.
+- If your stairs consist of manufactured chipboard or other lower-grade woods, the best option will be to paint both treads and risers.

 Bare Wood-Treaded Stair Refinishing

-If you have nice wood on your treads, you can get a great look by staining them, and then painting the risers and sideboards in a suitable color.
-Even if the wood is not perfect, and has a few gouges or nail holes, you can get a stylish antique look that can be very interesting, and the right type and colour of stain will maximize this statement.
+If you have nice wood on your treads, you can get a great look by staining them and then painting the risers and sideboards in a suitable color.
+Even if the wood is not perfect and has a few gouges or nail holes, you can get a stylish antique look that can be very interesting, and the right type and colour of stain will maximize this statement.

-If this is the route you want to take, then you should follow these essential prep steps:
+If this is the route you want to take, then you should follow these essential prep steps.

-- Remove all nails and staples, and vacuum dirt left by the carpet underpad (if applicable).
+- Remove all nails and staples and vacuum dirt left by the carpet underpad (if applicable).

 - You should also sand the risers and sideboards/trim before any painting begins.

 Applying the Stain and Finish

-You will next apply a clear oil urethane finish.
+- You will next apply a clear oil urethane finish.
 This is a standard floor finish, meant for high traffic.
 Buy the best quality you can.
-You can get oil and water-based formulas, each with its own characteristics (see how to choose house paint for perspective), but an oil will give a slight yellowish tint which can be appealing for an antique look, and wood finishing in general.
+You can get oil and water-based formulas, each with its own characteristics (sees how to choose house paint for perspective), but oil will give a slight yellowish tint which can be appealing for an antique look, and wood finishing in general.

-Painting your Stairs
+Painting Your Stairs

 After 24 hours, the treads are dry enough for light foot traffic, and you can start painting.
 Follow these steps: